Plastic surgery for men in the NYC tri-state area,

 The face of plastic surgery is changing.
-Procedures to improve appearance and confidence have never been more common or widely-accepted among men.
-While male patients can benefit from many of the same treatments as their female counterparts, there is no denying men and women generally have anatomical differences and different goals from treatment.
-Board-certified plastic surgeon, Dr. Edmund Kwan, understands this and is experienced with developing treatment plans that incorporate these differences.
-Such experience and skill results in plastic surgery for men that effectively addresses each patient’s unique challenges and features, and gets desirable outcomes – a more youthful, vigorous and healthier-looking you.
+These procedures have never been more widely accepted among men.
+While male patients can benefit from many of the same treatments as their female counterparts, men and women generally have anatomical differences and different treatment-oriented goals.
+Board-certified plastic surgeon, Dr. Edmund Kwan, is experienced with developing treatment plans that incorporate these differences.
+Such experience and skill results in plastic surgery for men in the NYC tri-state area that addresses each patient’s unique challenges and features, and gets desirable outcomes – a more youthful, vigorous and healthier-looking you.

 Putting your best face forward

-Symmetry is a characteristic shared by both attractive men and attractive women.
+Symmetry is a characteristic shared by attractive men and attractive women.
 Yet, Dr. Kwan knows the differences between characteristics male patients generally covet versus those female patients perceive as desirable.
-Likewise, male plastic surgery like a facelift naturally differs because men tend to have comparatively stronger ligaments and supportive tissues, larger faces and bulkier necks, and more vascular skin than women.
-While women may ask their surgeons to create a more delicate nose or less masculine chin, men frequently request more rugged features, such as:
+Likewise, men tend to have comparatively stronger ligaments and supportive tissues, larger faces and bulkier necks, and more vascular skin than women, and male patients frequently request more rugged features, such as:

 - Prominent brow ridges